rcosta-git/rcosta-git.github.io/README.md

 - [Python for Finance (Hilpisch, 2014)](https://www.oreilly.com/library/view/python-for-finance/9781491945360/)
 - [Python for Algorithmic Trading (Hilpisch, 2020)](https://www.oreilly.com/library/view/python-for-algorithmic/9781492053347/)
 - [Machine Learning for Algorithmic Trading (Jansen, 2020)](https://github.com/stefan-jansen/machine-learning-for-trading)

-### Trading strategies
-I essentially see three types of short-term quantitative trading strategies:

-1. **Statistical Arbitrage**: It involves identifying a statistical relationship between two or more assets and profiting from the mispricing of the assets (pairs trading).
-2. **Momentum Trading**: Using machine learning algorithms and indicators to identify short-term momentum and scalping profits from temporary long or short positions or options.
-3. **Collecting Premiums**: Identifying options with high premiums and profiting from the selling of the options.
-This can also involve rangebound strategies like "the wheel."

-While my focus is currently on short-term trading, I also have an interest in long-term trading and investment.
-Quantitative strategies could also take the form of studying a company's balance sheet, competitive positioning, and management practices, and assigning a value to the company based on these factors, engaging in value investing.
-Building up portfolios of undervalued stocks and holding them for the long term could form one component of this strategy, while diversifying and rebalancing portfolios according to mean-variance analysis, or "modern portfolio theory," as first developed by Markowitz.

 ## Recent Research
 Here is a list of some top academic journals: